Flat 2-orbifolds and Seifert fibred 4-manifolds: seifert fibred 4-manifolds

 In dimension 4, manifolds which are Seifert fibred over a flat 2-orbifold with general fibre a flat 2-manifold are also geometric.
 (However there are non-geometric 4-manifolds which are Seifert fibred over hyperbolic base 2-orbifolds.)
 The relevant geometries are $\mathbb{E}^4$, $\mathbb{N}il^3\times\mathbb{E}^1$, $\mathbb{N}il^4$ and $\mathbb{S}ol^3\times\mathbb{E}^1$.

 All but three of the 74 flat 4-manifolds have Seifert fibrations.
 (See Chapter 8 of \cite{Hi02}.)
 If the holonomy $G$ of $\pi^{orb}(B)$ is cyclic then $B$ is the base of a Seifert fibration of a flat 3-manifold $N$, and so $N\times{S^1}$ is a flat 4-manifold which is Seifert fibred with general fibre $T$ and base $B$.
 These products are also total spaces of $T$-bundles over $T$.
 If the holonomy $G$ is dihedral it is a quotient of $\pi_1(Kb)$, and pulling back the extension of $G$ by $\mathbb{Z}^2$ over $\pi_1(Kb)$ gives the group of a flat 4-manifold which is Seifert fibred over $B$.
-These 4-manifolds are total spaces of $T$-bundles over $Kb$.
+These 4-manifolds are also total spaces of $T$-bundles over $Kb$.
+A fibration with general fibre $T$ derives from a $T$-action (i.e., the image of $\pi_1(T)$ in $\pi=\pi_1(M)$ is central) if and only if $w=w_1(\pi)$ factors through $\pi^{orb}(B)$.